tuxbox-neutrino/db-import/README.en.md

 - Cron-friendly operation that only downloads when necessary.

 ## Quickstart (Docker Compose)

+When working inside `neutrino-make`, the bundled compose stack wires MariaDB, importer and API exactly like the real deployment.

 Use the stack in `services/mediathek-backend` of the `neutrino-make` repo: